asadRiaz00/microservices/tutorials/sort pandas dataframe from one column.md

 print(df.sort_values(by=['col1']))
 ```

 We sorted dataframe by `col1`.
-After running above module you will get the following output
+After running above module you will get the following output.

 ```
     col1  col2  col3